johnwr-response/boot5fsb5mw/NOTES.md

 ### Forms & Input

 - Bootstrap’s form controls expand on our Rebooted form styles with classes.
 Use these classes to opt into their customized displays for a more consistent rendering across browsers and devices

+### Form Validation & Display

+- Provide valuable, actionable feedback to your users with HTML5 form validation, via browser default behaviors or custom styles and JavaScript